italiangrid/storm/documentation/sysadmin-guide/1.11.2/index.md

 	key = value

-pairs that can be used to configure the Front-End server.
-In case a parameter is modified, the Front-End service has to be restarted in order to read the new value.
+pairs that can be used to configure the Frontend server.
+In case a parameter is modified, the Frontend service has to be restarted in order to read the new value.

-#### Front-End service information: storm-frontend-server.conf <a name="fesi_advconf">&nbsp;</a>
+#### Frontend service information: storm-frontend-server.conf <a name="fesi_advconf">&nbsp;</a>

 > **_Database settings_**